stephengpope/no-code-architects-toolkit/README.md

 # No-Code Architects Toolkit

-Are you tired of wasting thousands of dollars on API subscriptions to support all your automations?
+Tired of wasting thousands of dollars on API subscriptions to support all your automations?
 What if there was a free alternative?

-The No-Code Architects Toolkit is a robust media processing API built with Flask, providing services like audio conversion, video manipulation, transcriptions, translations, captioning, and cloud file management on Google Drive, S3, GCP Storage, Dropbox.
-This toolkit is designed for easy deployment via Docker, Google Run Platform (GCP), Digital Ocean or any Docker host.
+The No-Code Architects Toolkit API processes different types of media.
+It is built using Flask.
+The API can convert audio files.
+It can manipulate video files.
+It creates transcriptions of content.
+It translates content between languages.
+It adds captions to videos.
+The API manages files across multiple cloud services.
+These services include Google Drive, Amazon S3, Google Cloud Storage, and Dropbox.
+You can deploy this toolkit in several ways.
+It works with Docker.
+It runs on Google Cloud Platform.
+It functions on Digital Ocean.
+You can use it with any system that hosts Docker.

 Easily replace services like ChatGPT Whisper, Cloud Convert, Createomate, JSON2Video, PDF(dot)co, Placid and OCodeKit.